Experienced Pedestrian Accident Lawyer

 Pedestrian Accident Facts & Resources

 Many Colorado residents have been devastated by pedestrian accidents.
-Between 2000 and 2009, 607 people were killed while walking in Colorado, as reported on the Transportation for America Dangerous by Design 2011 report.
-These fatalities cost the state $2.61 billion.
-Reducing pedestrian fatalities by 10% would have saved Colorado $261.01 million over 10 years.
-The Denver-Aurora metro areas led the state in pedestrian fatalities during this time period with 397, followed by Colorado Springs with 36, Boulder with 25, and Greeley with 21.
+Between 2003 and 2012, 565 people were killed while walking in Colorado, as reported on the Transportation for America Dangerous by Design 2014 report.
+Pedestrian fatalities cost the state $86 million in 2013.

-- Colorado’s overall Pedestrian Danger Index (PDI) is 42.8, which ranks 26 out of 50 states, according to the report.
-Older pedestrians died at a rate of 2.5 per 100,000 residents in Colorado, compared to 1.3 per 100,000 for residents under age 65 in the U.S., ranking the state 23rd nationally for fatality rate for pedestrians over the age of 65.
+Colorado’s overall Pedestrian Danger Index (PDI) is 34.1, which ranks 29 out of 50 states, according to a Transportation for America Dangerous by Design 2014 report.
+Older pedestrians died at a rate of 3.06 per 100,000 residents in Colorado, compared to 1.49 per 100,000 for residents of all ages, ranking the state 21st nationally for fatality rate for pedestrians over the age of 65.

 A National Problem

-According to the Centers for Disease Control and Prevention (CDC) 4,820 pedestrians were killed in traffic crashes in the United States in 2007, and another 118,278 pedestrians were injured.
+According to the Centers for Disease Control and Prevention (CDC) 4,735 pedestrians were killed in traffic crashes in the United States in 2013, with an additional 150,000 pedestrians receiving emergency treatment.

 - Statistics show one crash-related pedestrian fatality every 2 hours, and a pedestrian injury every four minutes.